UN offensive into North Korea: Logistical problems

 On 19 October the army forward distributing point was at Kaesong.
 Hence, for most units supplies had to be trucked more than 100 mi, a most difficult logistical situation even with good roads, and those in Korea were far from that.
 During this time Eighth Army used about 200 trucks daily to transport food, gasoline, and lubricants to dumps 50 mi north of Seoul.
 A pipeline, completed in October, carried aviation gasoline from Inchon to Kimpo Airfield and helped immensely in supplying the planes with fuel.
 The 3rd Logistical Command at Inchon was assigned to Eighth Army on 7 October with the primary mission of providing it with logistical support in North Korea.
 Eighth Army in turn attached the 3rd Logistical Command to the 2nd Logistical Command.
 From Pusan the 2nd Logistical Command continued of necessity to forward by rail and truck supplies for Eighth Army.
 The solution to Eighth Army's logistical problems rested in the last analysis on the railroads.
 Airlift and long-distance trucking were emergency measures only; they could not supply the army for an offensive operation several hundreds of miles from its railhead.
 At the end of September, rail communications for Eighth Army did not extend beyond the old Pusan Perimeter.
 Yet the army itself was then at the Han River, 200 mi northward.
 Because of the resulting logistical strain, the repair of the rail line north of Waegwan was of the greatest importance.
 The reconstruction of the railroad bridges over the major rivers north of Taegu constituted the greatest single problem.
 To rebuild these bridges Eighth Army marshalled all available bridging equipment and matériel.
 Engineer construction troops, aided by great numbers of Korean laborers, worked to the limit of their endurance to restore the rail lines northward.
 The Koreans assumed responsibility for repairing minor bridges, I Corps most of the highway bridges, and Eighth Army the rail bridges and the largest highway bridges.
 The first great task was to repair the 165 ft break in the Waegwan rail bridge over the Naktong.
-Working 50 ft above the water, the engineers, after some preliminary work, in 7 days completed the major repairs.
+Working 50 ft above the water, the engineers, after some preliminary work, in seven days completed the major repairs.
 Rail traffic crossed the bridge on 5 October.
 At first all effort was concentrated on opening single track communications over the 200 mi of rail from the Naktong to the Han River.
 This was accomplished on 10 October, 17 days after reconstruction work started at the Naktong River bridge.
-It was not until 11 days later that a shoofly bridge carried rail traffic across the Han into Seoul.
-But even after trains crossed into Seoul they could proceed only as far as Munsan- ni on the south bank of the Imjin River.
+It was not until 11 days later that a temporary bridge carried rail traffic across the Han into Seoul.
+But even after trains crossed into Seoul they could proceed only as far as Munsan-ni on the south bank of the Imjin River.
 This was still 200 mi below the Eighth Army front at the Ch'ongch'on River in late October.
 Thus, at that time the railhead was still as many miles south of the Eighth Army front as it had been a month earlier when the front was in the Seoul area and the railhead was at Waegwan.
 At Munsan-ni the supplies were unloaded, trucked across the Imjin, and reloaded on trains on the north side.
-Meanwhile, Engineer troops were at work repairing the Imjin River rail bridge.
+Meanwhile, engineer troops were at work repairing the Imjin River rail bridge.
 The water span was 1600 ft long, with a length of several thousand feet of earth fill required in its approaches.
 As a generalization, it may be said that the railhead lagged 200 miles behind the Eighth Army front in October 1950.
-The daily "must" trains from Pusan at this time were (1) a train of 9 cars to Taejon for the 25th Division, (2) a ration train of 20 cars (200,000 rations) to Yongdungp'o, (3) 2 ammunition trains of 20 cars each, (4) 1 hospital train, (5) 1 POL train of 30 cars, and (6) 1 train of 20 cars every other day in support of ROK troops based in the Seoul area.
+The daily "must" trains from Pusan at this time were: (1) a train of nine cars to Taejon for the 25th Division; (2) a ration train of 20 cars (200,000 rations) to Yongdungp'o; (3) two ammunition trains of 20 cars each; (4) one hospital train; (5) one POL train of 30 cars; and (6) one train of 20 cars every other day in support of ROK troops based in the Seoul area.